Control, Protection, and Certainty for Those You Leave Behind

 Your will can also reflect your personal wishes, removing uncertainty and emotional strain during an already difficult time:

-These details may seem small, but they prevent family conflict and ensure your wishes are honored.
+These details may seem small, but they prevent family conflict and ensure your wishes are honoured.

 A Living Will protects your dignity and removes impossible decisions from your loved ones.